brikis98/yevgeniy-brikman-homepage/_posts/2014-04-24-bitcoin-by-analogy.md

 Problem](http://expectedpayoff.com/blog/2013/03/22/bitcoin-and-the-byzantine-generals-problem/)
 for more info.

-The ledger in Bitcoin is called the [block chain](https://en.bitcoin.it/wiki/Block_chain).
-Here's a rough idea of what a block chain might look like:
+The ledger in Bitcoin is called the [blockchain](https://en.bitcoin.it/wiki/Block_chain).
+Here's a rough idea of what a blockchain might look like:

 {% include figure.html path="blog/bitcoin/bitcoin-block-chain-small.png" alt="Bitcoin block chain" %}

-The block chain consists of a series of blocks (3 are shown above), where each block contains:
+The blockchain consists of a series of blocks (3 are shown above), where each block contains:

 1. **Transactions**: transactions or messages sent between users.